-In sum, respondent is guilty of violating RPC 1.1(a) and (b), RPC 1.3, RPC 1.4(b), RPC 1.16(d), and RPC 8.1(b).
+In sum, respondent is guilty of violating \underline{RPC} 1.1(a) and (b), \underline{RPC} 1.3, \underline{RPC} 1.4(b), \underline{RPC} 1.16(d), and \underline{RPC} 8.1(b).

-The only issue left for determination is the proper quantum of discipline for respondent's misconduct in these six default matters, including gross neglect in all but the Stuckey and Bara matters; lack of diligence in all but the Stuckey matter; communicate and failure failure to to cooperate with authorities in all of the matters; disciplinary misrepresentation in two matters, Gonzalez and Bara; failure to turn over a file in one matter, Smetana; and pattern of neglect.
+The only issue left for determination is the proper quantum of discipline for respondent's misconduct in these six default matters, including gross neglect in all but the Stuckey and Bara matters; lack of diligence in all but the Stuckey matter; failure communicate and failure to to cooperate disciplinary authorities in all of the matters; misrepresentation in two matters, Gonzalez and Bara; failure to turn over a file in one matter, Smetana; and pattern of neglect.